anharrington/handsonpython/rstP/execution.rst

     The three lines above are *not* a program you could save in a file and run.
 This is just an exchange in the *Shell*, with its ``>>>`` prompts, individual
-    line to execute and the response.
+    line to execute, and the response.

     Again, just the single line, with
     no ``>>>``, ::